Aiming to Make Products Available to Children in Endemic Countries in Africa within the Next Few Years

 Within a consortium of partners, involving pharmaceutical companies, research institutions, and international non-profit organizations, Astellas has developed a pediatric formulation of praziquantel.

 The pediatric formulation newly developed by Astellas uses proprietary formulation technology to create a smaller, orally dispersible tablet of reduced bitterness that can be taken with or without water.
 The pediatric formulation has also been designed for production at a reduced cost using simple manufacturing processes, yielding tablets that are stable even in hot and humid tropical climates.
-To facilitate the production of materials for clinical trials and help develop local pharmaceutical manufacturing capabilities for future supplies, Astellas has transferred to consortium partners in Germany and Brazil the technology and expertise needed to develop the pediatric formulations and produce the tablets.

 Clinical Development of Pediatric Formulation